dmouscher/nomic/rules.md

 New Judges are not bound by the decisions of old Judges.
 New Judges may, however, settle only those questions on which the players currently disagree and that affect the completion of the turn in which Judgment was invoked.
 All decisions by Judges shall be in accordance with all the rules then in effect; but when the rules are silent, inconsistent, or unclear on the point at issue, then the Judge shall consider game-custom and the spirit of the game before applying other standards.

-## 212
-If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.

-This rule takes precedence over every other rule determining the winner.

 ## 302
 A rule-change is adopted if and only if a simple majority of eligible voters vote for it.